 A new tale of adventure and magic, told in verse.
-If you’re intrigued, the e-book version is currently available for free download, for a limited time.

-Giants of the North is one of my longest poems, and has taken be about 4 years, on and off, to finish.
+Giants of the North is one of my longest poems, and has taken me about 4 years, on and off, to finish.
 It went through many changes over that time, and new inspirations for the imagery were constantly added.
 Most notably were the works of Lord Byron, the atmosphere of Shadow of the Colossus, and the Scenery of Norway.

 … A flight of birds did overcast

 Who’d seen no cloud this dark and vast

 Lest with it came the storm and hail –

 The treetops shook while wild eyes gleamed,

 And hordes of startled beasts charged through.

 And still the hooves did trample forth,